 - those who live on their own or in a care home

-- people who have a serious or long-term illness including heart or lung conditions, diabetes, kidney disease, Parkinson’s disease or some mental health conditions
+- people who have a serious or long-term illness including heart or lung conditions, diabetes, kidney disease, Parkinson’s disease and those with dementia (including Alzheimer’s disease)

 - people who are on multiple medicines that may make them more likely to be badly affected by hot weather

 - those who may find it hard to keep cool – babies and the very young, the bed bound, those with drug or alcohol addictions

 - people who spend a lot of time outside or in hot places – those who live in a top-floor flat, the homeless or those whose jobs are outside

 Heatwaves and very hot weather

 There are some easy ways to stay safe when the heat arrives.